zasadnyy-inc/o-zasadnyy-com/app/_posts/2015-01-31-optimized-jekyll-site-with-grunt.markdown

 npm install
 ```

-#### The Grunt task configuration
+#### Grunt task configuration

 Grunt allows us to define a couple of tasks and run them from the shell.
 They are defined in a Gruntfile.js.
-I have generated first Gruntfile with [Yeoman Generator](https://github.com/robwierzbowski/generator-jekyllrb), but then I edited it to get the better result.
-So that it is what I got.
+I've generated initial Gruntfile with [Yeoman Generator](https://github.com/robwierzbowski/generator-jekyllrb) and edited it to get better results.
+Here is what I've got.

 ```js title:"Gruntfile.js"
 'use strict';